-- 1. Seventh grade students are not eligible to participate in APP unless, in the opinion of the Director of Student Wellness, Activities, and Athletics in consultation with the relevant coaching staff, athletic trainer, and district physician such student poses a significant and imminent health and safety risk to those students she or he would be playing against due to size, strength, speed, and/or skill.
-Any such student may then only participate in the APP with the approval of the Superintendent. - 2.
-Parent and/or student requests for participation in the APP will not be considered. - 3.
-Student athletes who are recommended by a coach or physical education teacher for APP must, in the opinion of the Director of Student Wellness, Activities, and Athletics, be exceptional in that their athletic knowledge, skill, strength, maturity, and citizenship would reasonably place them in a role where they have an immediate impact on and make consistent contributions to the success of the team. - 4.
-An APP review panel (a multi-member panel consisting of school personnel that know the recommended child) will determine the student's acceptance into the process before medical or physical testing.
-The committee will focus on the following areas of a student's development: - o Academic - n Social - o Fmotional - o Behavioral - 5.
-Upon district medical director's approval the student must participate in physical fitness testing and earn a rating in the 85th percentile for their age in 4 of the 5 fitness tests.
-If the student does not earn a qualifying score on the first try, they will have two more opportunities to earn a qualifying score.
-If the student does not earn the required score after the third attempt, the process is over, and they will not be offered a tryout.
+1. Seventh grade students are not eligible to participate in APP unless, in the opinion of the Director of Student Wellness, Activities, and Athletics - in consultation with the relevant coaching staff, athletic trainer, and district physician - such student poses a significant and imminent health and safety risk to those students she or he would be playing against due to size, strength, speed, and/or skill.
+Any such student may then only participate in the APP with the approval of the Superintendent.

+2. Parent and/or student requests for participation in the APP will not be considered.

+3. Student athletes who are recommended by a coach or physical education teacher for APP must, in the opinion of the Director of Student Wellness, Activities, and Athletics, be exceptional in that their athletic knowledge, skill, strength, maturity, and citizenship would reasonably place them in a role where they have an immediate impact on and make consistent contributions to the success of the team.

+4. An APP review panel (a multi-member panel consisting of school personnel that know the recommended child) will determine the student's acceptance into the process before medical or physical testing.
+The committee will focus on the following areas of a student's development:

+o Academic o Social o Emotional o Behavioral

+5. Any student recommended for the APP must have the maturation test (Tanner Score) completed by a district appointed physician, not a family physician or a physician otherwise unaffiliated with the district.